-The Bank of England's initial assessment of the impact of Covid-19 (May 2020) is that the UK economy will experience a deep recession, but that this will be very short-lived and the economy will recover to pre-Covid levels as soon as key sectors are restored to full activity;
+• The Bank of England's initial assessment of the impact of Covid-19 (May 2020) is that the UK economy will experience a deep recession, but that this will be very short-lived and the economy will recover to pre-Covid levels as soon as key sectors are restored to full activity;

-The Association will continue to track developments during 2023/24 and we have made allowance for the potential impact of adverse changes to key variables within our financial projections.
+The Association will continue to track developments during 2024/25 and we have made allowance for the potential impact of adverse changes to key variables within our financial projections.
 In this regard, we have addressed five stress testing scenarios:

-- 1) Increase the cost of cyclical maintenance by 5% above inflation each year for 5 years - 2) Salary costs increase by 1% each year for 5 years - 3) Rents do not increase for first 5 years - 4) Increase cost of planned major repairs by 5% above inflation each year for 5 years - 5) Increase cost of reactive repairs by 5% above inflation each year for 5 years
+- 1) Increase the cost of cyclical maintenance by 5% above inflation each year for first 5 years; - 2) Salary costs increase by an additional 1% each year for the first 10 years of the projection; - 3) Rents do not increase for first 5 years; - 4) Increase cost of planned major repairs by 5% above inflation each year for first 5 years; - 5) Increase cost of reactive repairs by 5% above inflation each year for first 5 years.